Leonardpepa/Freecell-solitaire-AI-Solver/README.md

 * A* Search

 # Generator
-along with the project a c program in provided by the instuctor to generate random decks of size N
+along with the project a c program is provided by the instuctor to generate random decks of size N

 # How to use the Generator
 compile: gcc generator.c -o generator <br/>
 run:
 * windows: generator.exe prefix id1 id2
-* linux: ./generator.exe prefix id1 id2
+* linux/mac: ./generator prefix id1 id2

 <br /> the reuslt will be generated files from id1 to id2 with the name given in prefix